Skip to content

 Do you see access_token above?
 That is what you want.

 The token_type is always the same, it can be ignored.
 The expires_in tells us when the access token expires, in Cloutility it is always ~5 minutes.
-In most situations this should give us plenty of time to execute a program that utilizes the API.
+In most situations this should give us plenty of time to execute a program that uses the API.
 If we need more time, we can use the refresh_token to generate a new access token.
 How this is done is described under the Refreshing an Access Token section.

 How to Use an Access Token